timothee-dlh/sev-seg/README.md

 Arduino library to control 7 segments displays.

 Installation :
-git clone the repo or download the code.
+git clone the repo or download the code (green button and download as zip).
 Extract it and put it on the %appdata%/Local/Arduino/libraries folder
 All Done !
 Use it by including sev_seg.h